 - Listen to music, find silence, or have a steady and non-intrusive background noise according to your taste.

-There are many ways that you can improve your state, but this is something simple that can make a simple but powerful difference.
+There are many ways that you can improve your state, but this is something simple that can make a powerful difference.

 As you sit down at the exam desk, ask yourself this one question:

 Make a mental list of three things there and then that you feel you should be grateful for.
 Sometimes these things are specific things that have happened to you recently – a party you enjoyed, a new pair of shoes, an achievement you are proud of.
 Other times they may be people in your life, or things such as your health, your financial situation, having a brain!

 These things may not even be completely ideal right now, but how much worse could life be without them?
 So ask yourself this question and give yourself some answers.
 Then get on with the job of completing the exam and start making the things you are grateful for, even better.

 3. Accessing your memory easily

 When you’re in the exam situation you need to access your memory effectively.
 You may be inclined to frown and concentrate and try to squeeze the learning out of your mind like trying to get the juice out of a lime.
 Much more effective is to be in a state of allowing the memory to surface naturally.
 Your unconscious mind has stored the memory and it is just waiting there for the right opportunity to release it to you.
 It is much easier to access a memory in a relaxed, almost trance-like state where the unconscious mind is nearer the surface, so to speak.

 Here’s a quick process to make your mind more open and allow the memories which are embedded in your unconscious to surface more easily: